sunfounder/pironman5-mini/docs/source/set_up/set_up_home_assistant.rst

 1. Log in to Home Assistant
 -----------------------------

-* After starting Pironman 5, it is recommended to plug in an Ethernet cable directly.
+* After starting Pironman 5 Mini, it is recommended to plug in an Ethernet cable directly.
 This way, you can open your computer browser and enter: ``homeassistant.local:8123`` to access Home Assistant.

   .. image:: img/home_login.png
    :width: 90%